DE-RSTC: A rational secure two-party computation protocol based on direction entropy: Conclusion

 \section{Conclusion}

-In this paper, we constructed a rational secure two-party computing protocol based on direction entropy, which has a game nature.
-First, we adopt the direction vector of direction entropy to quantify the player's strategy from different dimensions.
+In this study, we proposed a rational secure two-party computing protocol based on direction entropy, which has a game nature.
+Although our protocol does not set a deposit or a specific utility function as the existing rational protocol, our protocol still achieves its fairness, as well as guaranteeing the correctness of the final output.
+We adopt the direction vector of direction entropy to quantify the player's strategy from different dimensions.
 Specifically, the player chooses a cooperation strategy, and its direction vector is positive, which means that the information delivered is positive.
 Conversely, it means that the information passed is negative.
 Furthermore, according to the player's behavioral preferences, we define the player's utility based on mutual information.
-The experimental results show that players gain utility when they comply with the protocol.
-What’s more, when the player chooses a cooperation strategy with a probability close to 1, its mutual information reaches the maximum, which is equal to the channel capacity.
-In addition, new secure multi-party computation protocols will also be developed for one-to-many and even many-to-many problems.
+The proof and analysis results show that players gain utility when they comply with the protocol.
+What's more, when the player chooses a cooperation strategy with a probability close to 1, its mutual information reaches the maximum, which is equal to the channel capacity.

+In future work, one of our directions is to apply our protocol to a specific scenario like in \cite{37}, which will bring more valuable effects.
+Furthermore, in this paper, based on the direction entropy, we propose a rational secure two-party computation protocol.
+However, in real scenarios there are usually multiple players.
+Therefore, another direction is to extend our protocol to one-to-many or even many-to-many protocols.